alyraffauf/self2025/index.md

 - Fixes take too long.
 - Recovery is slow, manual, and painful.

 Mean time to recovery?
-What's that?
+Who knows!

 <!--
 Here's the problem. and if you're not already intimately familiar with the problem, oh my god you will be.